Compulsory purchase in England and Wales

 Compulsory purchase is the power to purchase or take rights over an estate in English land law, or to buy that estate outright, without the current owner's consent, in exchange for payment of compensation.
-In England and Wales, Parliament has granted several different kinds of compulsory purchase power, which are exercisable by various bodies in various situations.
+In England and Wales, Parliament has granted several different kinds of compulsory purchase power, which can be exercised by various bodies in various situations.
 Such powers are meant to be used "for the public benefit".
-This expression is interpreted broadly but is subject to the test of overriding or compelling public interest.
+This expression is interpreted broadly, but is subject to the test of overriding or compelling public interest.

-Although land may be acquired by consent, or by conduct which raises another party's reasonable expectations, these private methods of acquiring land are often insufficient for adequate public regulation.
-Building national infrastructure, such as railways, housing, and sewerage, needs compulsory purchase, because: